How to Grow Corn at Home: Easy Step-by-Step Guide for Beginners

 Corn as a warm-season crop

 Corn grows best in warm weather.
-It needs at least 60-100 frost-free days to thrive.
-Plant it only after the last frost, when the soil reaches at least 60°F. Supersweet corn varieties require warmer soil — around 65°F or higher — for good germination.
+It requires 60-100 frost-free days to thrive.
+Plant it only after the last frost, when the soil reaches at least 60°F. Supersweet corn varieties require soil temperatures of 65°F or higher for good germination.

 This crop is sensitive to cold temperatures, especially young seedlings.
 If a late frost threatens, cover them with row covers to protect their growth.
 In hot conditions, corn can grow 3-4 inches per day.